 "Ian Bell is a world-class player.
-For me it had been a little surprising that he hadn't taken on the one-day game as he has because he's a highly-skilled player and hits the ball in great areas," he said.
+For me it had been a little surprising that he hadn't taken on the one-day game as he has because he's a highly-skilled player and hits the ball in great areas,"

 "It's no surprise to me that he's performing the way he has in these past couple of games."

 England's rotation policy has again come under fire this week after they opted to rest Stuart Broad, Tim Bresnan and Graeme Swann for the series finale in Leeds.